“I am in the wrong place”

 I was determined to go back into the fray and see what would happen.
 The church I returned to was my wife’s church and may have been the toughest church I had worked in.
 It was, at the time the longest I had stayed at a church, five years, but it was five years I was glad I put in.
 Those five years taught me about myself and what I really wanted and did not want.

-After leave that church I spent two years unemployed.
+After leaving that church I spent two years unemployed.
 That was a whole other deal.
 I thought again, many times, did I leave that church too soon, Maybe.
 Maybe not.
 I did not leave to run, but to explore what God was really calling me too.
-Waiting tables, house flipping, and grunt work give you plenty of time to think.
+Waiting tables, house flipping, and grunt work gives you plenty of time to think.

 Time will show us our faults and then we must decide if we’ll spend a ton of time getting better at things we don’t care about or we can double down on what we are good at.
 The problem, in many cases, we fail at stuff and then we move on only to bring our deficits with us.
 Stick around long enough and let the chaos refine you.